mozilla/glean/docs/user/instrument-android-crashes-example.md

 ## Before You Start

 There are a few things that need to be installed in order to proceed, mainly [Android Studio](https://developer.android.com/studio/).
 If you include the Android SDK, Android Studio can take a little while to download and get installed.
-This walkthrough assumes some knowledge of Android application development.
+This walk-through assumes some knowledge of Android application development.
 Knowing where to go to create a new project and how to add dependencies to a Gradle file will be helpful in following this guide.